alexandre-snr/remote_garage_door/README.md

 A simple Arduino script meant to be ran on an ESP32.
 It will connect to Wifi (don't forget to create a `secrets.h` file) and expose a web service on port 80.
-When a request is made on this server out the `/toggle_garage_door` route, it wills trigger a relay plugged on port 23 for a second.
+When a request is made on this server out the `/toggle_garage_door` route, it wills trigger a relay plugged on pin 23 for a second.
 Network configuration must be changed in `remote_garage_door.ino`.